fypc/moodle-qtype_fcmultiresponse/readme.md

 The main difference from the standard Moodle multiple choice question type is in the way that grading works.
 When creating the question, the teacher just indicates which choices are correct.
-If there are n correct choices, then the student scores 1/n for each correct choice, and loses 1/n for each incorrect choice.
+If there are nr right answers and nw wrong answers, then the student scores 1/nr for each correct choice, and loses 1/max(nw, 2) for each incorrect choice.

 So for example, suppose the question is:

     Which of these animals are mammals?